-Coaches will administer and grade/score their teams' entries on Monday, Tuesday or Wednesday.
+Coaches will administer and grade/score their teams' entries on Monday, Tuesday or Wednesday (+Thursday if a Monday Holiday).
 Each team will have the standard amount of time to compete (45 minutes to 1 hour, as specified by the event runner).

 Build events need to be able to be measured and scored using common equipment (tape measure, stopwatch, balance, etc.)

 There will be some sort of discussion forum so coaches can discuss scoring decisions and anything else that comes up, and can make adjustments to scores accordingly.